The Dinner (2017 film): Plot

-On a snowy evening in Dobbs Ferry, history teacher Paul Lohman, his wife Claire, Paul's congressman brother Stan, and Stan's wife Katelyn meet for an organized dinner at a luxury restaurant that Stan has booked for the four of them.
+On a snowy evening in Dobbs Ferry, New York, history teacher Paul Lohman, his wife Claire, Paul's congressman brother Stan, and Stan's wife Katelyn meet for dinner at a luxury restaurant that Stan has booked for the four of them.
 Before dinner, Paul and Claire discuss their son Michael, who is closer to her than him.
-Paul and Stan appear to have a contentious relationship.

-Stan, the front runner for governor, is accompanied to dinner by his aides, who frequently interrupt the meal.
-Paul is annoyed by Stan and lets everyone know.
+Meanwhile, Katelyn is clearly upset with Stan.
+Paul has a contentious relationship with his brother, who is the front runner for governor.
+Stan and Katelyn are accompanied to the dinner by his aides, who frequently interrupt the meal in regard to a mental health bill he is sponsoring.
+Paul makes his annoyance with Stan clear to everyone.

-In a flashback, Michael and his cousins Rick and Beau (Stan’s children with ex-wife Barbara, Beau is adopted) encounter a homeless woman trying to sleep in the ATM building that they need to use to get money for a cab ride home.
-Michael verbally and physically harasses the woman while Rick and Beau look on.
+In a flashback, Michael and his cousins Rick and Beau (Stan’s children with ex-wife Barbara, Beau an adoptee) encounter a homeless woman trying to sleep in the ATM building that they need to use to get money for a cab ride home.
+Michael verbally and physically harasses the woman while Rick and Beau look on, but Beau soon leaves.
 Michael dumps trash on the woman while taunting her.
-After throwing near-empty cans of flammable material on her, Michael throws lit matches on her sleeping bag, one of which catches fire and kills her.
+After throwing near-empty cans of flammable material on her, Michael throws lit matches on her sleeping bag, which catches fire and kills her.
 Michael, who is laughing as he watches the woman burn, records the event on his cell phone.
-Beau leaves before the death occurred but witnesses it as an unprovoked attack.

-Throughout the dinner, tensions build up among the group intercut with flashbacks that view the dysfunctional family's past, and Stan's attempts to help Paul in his depression.
-The arguments grow tense as they clash on whether the boys should take the blame or simply cover up their wrongdoing.
+Throughout the dinner, tensions build up among the group intercut with flashbacks that reveal the dysfunctional family's past, Claire's bout with cancer, and Stan's attempts to help Paul in his depression.
+They clash over the question of whether the boys should take the blame for their crime or simply cover it up.

-Another flashback shows Claire's bout with cancer.
-In the present day, Paul finds out that there is a video of the homeless woman's death online that Beau uploaded after he found it on Michael's computer.
-Michael refuses to delete the video, which causes a schism between him and his father.
+Paul, who has taken Michael's phone, finds out that there is a video of the homeless woman's death online that Beau uploaded after he discovered it on Michael's computer.
+Michael refuses to delete the video from his phone.
 Paul is also shocked to find that not only does Claire know about the incident (which he thought he was keeping secret from her), she is colluding with Michael in a scheme to pay hush money to Beau.